-I was looking forward to this flight because it was my first experience with Cathay Pacific (CX) trans Pacific business class.
-I’ve flown CX trans Pacific a couple of times and posted about it once.
+I was looking forward to this flight because it was my first experience with Cathay Pacific trans Pacific business class.
+I’ve flown Cathay in first class across the Pacific and enjoyed the trip immensely.

 CX 899 was on a three-class 777-300ER.
 There are 40 business class seats in two cabins, 32 premium economy seats, and 268 economy class seats.

-I think dividing business class into two medium sized cabins is better than having one tiny cabin and one giant one as AA does.
+I think dividing business class into two medium sized cabins is better than having one tiny cabin and one giant one as American Airlines does.

-When I got to my seat, 12K, a window seat in the second row of the first business class cabin, I could see that the seat on CX 777-300s is virtually identical to the seat on AA seats on the same plane.
+When I got to my seat, 12K, a window seat in the second row of the first business class cabin, I could see that the seat on CX 777-300s is virtually identical to the seat AA uses on the same plane.